cjkim-cloud/Rotation_week9/README.md

 # Rotation_week9

-watching "updated" code is recommended
+It is recommended to watch "updated_code"